 FIATA welcomes the Gulf Aviation Academy (GAA) as its first training centre in Bahrain approved to deliver the ICAO FIATA Dangerous Goods by Air Training Program.
 The GAA has vast experience in the field of Dangerous Goods and Training.
 Their flexibility to incorporate the latest technology positions them effectively to service the needs of Dangerous Goods training throughout the Gulf Cooperation Council.
 FIATA looks forward to collaborating with the GAA to enhance the safety and compliance of the air cargo supply chain in the region.

-More and more digital initiatives related to the global logistics and freight forwarding industry are flourishing in different areas, from mature platforms offering end to end digitised supply chain processes to smaller and more specialised solutions focusing on one aspect of the business.
+More and more digital initiatives related to the global logistics and freight forwarding industry are flourishing in different areas, from mature platforms offering end to end digitized supply chain processes to smaller and more specialized solutions focusing on one aspect of the business.
 A majority of them do include some document creation/management features, which is currently participating in the multiplication of versions of critical documents such as the Bill of Lading.

 It is becoming therefore crucial for the industry to step-up and ensure its standard documents are respected and made easily available in existing platforms.
 The FIATA digital strategy aims at tackling this with the creation of a standard document library which will make FIATA templates available in everyday tools (TMSs and other platforms) in a controlled way and by allowed companies.